TobbaT/SingularGames/prompts/GeneralInstructions.md

 # Environment/Program :
 ## Generalities
 - Your output will be parsed to dispatche messages to channels.
-- Your output MUST be a single JSON object, an array of array structured as follows :
+- Your output MUST be a single JSON object, an array of array representing a batch of messages, structured as follows :
 ```json
 [
     ["Comment", "Comments are helpful for thinking ahead!"], // This sends a message on the comment channel